mematt/ml4calibrated450k/README.md

 Dna methylation-based classification of central nervous system tumours.
 Nature, 555, 469. https://www.nature.com/articles/nature26000

-The corresponding Github repository using an rpMLR calibrated RF classifier is available at https://github.com/mwsill/mnp_training
+The corresponding Github repository using an rpMLR/MR calibrated RF classifier is available at https://github.com/mwsill/mnp_training

 The data set is available in the Gene Expression Omnibus GSE109381 at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE109381

+The benchmarking data set containing the 10,000 most variable CpG probes can be easily generated using R scripts provided in the above repository (https://github.com/mwsill/mnp_training).
+A smaller subset of the data set containing only the 1000 most variable CpG probes (`betas1000.RData`) is provided for direct download at this repository.
+The true class label vector `y` is also directly downloadable from this repository.

 ***